 This filter-coupled SNAIL parametric amplifier, henceforth referred to as the F-SPA, was fabricated using a single-step electron beam lithography process on a silicon wafer as described in Appendix A. Fig.~\ref{fig:device}(b) presents an optical microscope image of the device, with an inset electron microscope image showing the array of 10 SNAILs, fabricated using a Dolan bridge process.

-\end{section} \begin{section}{F-SPA characterization and comparison with a regular SPA} In this section, we report the characterization of the performance of the F-SPA described in the last section.
-To demonstrate the advantage of the F-SPA, we compare its power efficiency, pump leakage, and noise performance with that of a standard capacitor-coupled SPA (referred to in the following as C-SPA)\cite{SPA,Kerr_free}.
+\end{section} \begin{section}{F-SPA characterization and comparison with a conventional SPA} In this section, we report the characterization of the performance of the F-SPA described in the last section, and demonstrate its advantages over an SPA of conventional design~\cite{SPA,Kerr_free}.

-We first measure the linear reflection from port 1 to extract the resonance frequency and linewidth of the F-SPA mode at different external flux bias $\Phi_\mathrm{ext}$, as shown in Fig.~\ref{fig:flux_sweep}.
+We first measure the linear reflection from port 1 to extract the resonance frequency and linewidth of the F-SPA mode at different external flux bias values $\Phi_\mathrm{ext}$, as shown in Fig.~\ref{fig:flux_sweep}.
 The measured resonance frequency agrees well with that from the AWR Axiem simulation over the full flux tunable range of the device.
-The measured linewidth, however, is noticeably lower than that from simulation near zero external flux.
-This deviation is likely caused by fabrication uncertainty that shifts the pass band of the signal port filter, and impedance mismatch on this port.
+The measured linewidth, however, is noticeably lower than that from the simulation near zero external flux.
+This deviation is likely caused by fabrication uncertainty, which shifts the pass band of the signal-port filter, and impedance mismatch on this port.